 For further information, activities and clips scroll down the page.

 Universities and other higher education providers are here to help you on your journey and provide lots of support.
 They want to find ways to make higher education work for you.
-Being care experienced should never stop you from reaching your dreams, ambitions or goals.
+Being care experienced or in kinship care should never stop you from reaching your dreams, ambitions or goals.

 Going to university or college can:

 - open up many more career opportunities and develop and further your life skills